noltron000-coursework/reddit-clone/README.md

 		- [X] Make the index route @ `/flares` go to the `flares-index` route
 		- [X] Render a flares-index template @ `/flares`
 		- [X] Loop over the flares object
+		- [X] See what subflame each flare is on
 		- [ ] Style the template
-		- [ ] See what subflame each flare is on
 	- [X] `new` *View* flare creation page
 		- [X] Make a flares#new route (/flares/new) and template (flares-new.hbs)
 		- [X] Add form to flares-new template
-		- [ ] See each existing subflame, and choose one/search for one
+		- [X] See each existing subflame, and choose one
+		- [ ] Able to search for a subflame
 		- [ ] If you create a flare from a subflame, it is automatically entered
 	- [ ] `create` *Actionably* create a flare
 		- [X] Make create flares route and check that form data is sending to new route